TDC28/Qalendar/README.md

 # Qalendar

-A calendar application that is optimized using DWave's quantum systems.
+A calendar application that is optimized using DWave's quantum annealers.

 ## Installation